Some More Thoughts on B&W

 The final example below illustrates another principal of tonal organization in the composition besides just enhanced contrast in areas of interest:

-Here the main area of interest is the white foam of the waves playing againt the dark sand.
+Here the main area of interest is the white foam of the waves playing against the dark sand.
 Contrast in the image was seriously driven in Lightroom to achieve the desired separation.
 Then the dark cliffs in the back were “burned in” to completely black out any detail there.
-However, the large black area became opressive and now the scene felt unbalanced.
+However, the large black area became oppressive and now the scene felt unbalanced.
 The version on the right was created through editing in Photoshop- the top horizon was copied along with the sky and move down to narrow the strip of black and the sky was stretched to cover the upper part of the frame.
 The result balances the composition preventing the eye from falling into the big black hole, focussing it on the s-shape of the foam highlights on the sand.